 Sabbatical Grants provide support for a nonprofit organization during a period of Sabbatical for the nonprofit CEOs/EDs renewal.

-We give up to $20,000 for the salaries of interim staff, stateside travel, housing, and learning opportunities for the Executive Director/CEO.
-Learning opportunities can include personal/professional coaching, spiritual direction, management programs, retreats, and conferences.
-Requests for travel are limited to $5,000 of the maximum $20,000 request.
-The CEO/ED must have worked in a nonprofit for at least 7 years, with at least 5 of those years as the CEO/ED.
-Please visit our resources page for self-care resources.
+Examples of how the funds can be used include paying a portion of salaries or bonuses of interim staff, stateside travel, housing, and learning opportunities for the CEO/ED.
+Learning opportunities may include personal/professional coaching, spiritual direction, management programs, retreats, and conferences.
+Travel requests are limited to $5,000 of the maximum $20,000 request.
+Funding for international travel will be approved on a case-by-case basis.

 In addition to meeting our general eligibility requirements, Sabbatical Grant applicants must also:

 - Show organizational sustainability and be financially stable

 - Have written approval from the Board

 - Be committed to limited to no organizational contact during the sabbatical period

 - Guarantee continued employment status with ongoing benefits provided during the period of leave

 - Demonstrate a commitment to supporting the wellness of their staff beyond the sabbatical period